By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 • Recommended for couples with furniture: 13×16 feet or larger

-• Side clearance needed: 24 inches per side (king is 76" wide — in a 12-foot room, that leaves 14 inches per side with no nightstands)
+• Side clearance needed: 24 inches per side; a king at 76 inches wide in a 12-foot room leaves only 14 inches per side with no nightstands

-A 12×12 room with a king leaves 14 inches on each side — enough to slide out of bed but not enough to walk comfortably.
-If you add two nightstands (typically 18–24 inches wide each), you eliminate all clearance in a 12-foot room.
+A 12×12 room with a king leaves 14 inches on each side, enough to slide out of bed but not enough to walk comfortably.
+Add two nightstands (typically 18–24 inches each) and you eliminate that clearance entirely.

-A king makes sense when: (1) the room is at least 12×14 feet, (2) you share the bed with a partner and both value personal space, or (3) one or both sleepers are broad-shouldered or restless.
-The 16-inch width difference translates to roughly 8 inches per person — meaningful for side sleepers who move.
+A king makes sense when the room is at least 12×14 feet, you share the bed with a partner who values personal space, or one or both sleepers are broad-shouldered or restless.
+The 16-inch width difference is roughly 8 inches per person, meaningful for side sleepers who move through the night.

-A queen makes sense for: most couples in standard bedrooms, solo sleepers who want walkable space, and anyone prioritizing furniture arrangement flexibility.
+A queen makes sense for most couples in standard bedrooms, solo sleepers who want walkable space around the bed, and anyone who prioritizes furniture arrangement flexibility.

 Delivery and Doorway Considerations

 Standard interior doorways are 32–36 inches wide.
-A queen box spring (60 inches wide) requires split box springs for tight turns.
-Most king mattresses are delivered compressed in a box and can fit through any standard door, but king platform frames with slats often require assembly inside the room.
+A queen box spring at 60 inches wide requires split box springs for tight hallway turns.
+Most king mattresses arrive compressed in a box and pass through any standard door, but king platform frames with slats typically require assembly inside the room.
 Measure your hallway and any turn radius, not just the bedroom itself.
-See our full room measuring guide for a step-by-step process.

 Related Guides